fkarg/fkarg.github.io/staged/local-jekyll.md

 ```

 ## Newfound Way
-Well, since my original way didn't work anymore -- and I'm only using
+Well, since my original way didn't work anymore -- and I'm only using the
-`jekyll-paginate` -- it should be possible to use directly packaged `jekyll`.
+`jekyll-paginate` plugin -- it should be possible to use directly packaged
+`jekyll`.
 And indeed, this works:
 ```sh
 $ nix-shell -p jekyll rubyPackages.jekyll-paginate
 $ jekyll serve --watch --incremental